 SD Cards

 Insider’s Tip: I download the photos from both my camera and my phone to my laptop’s hard drive every night.
-You never know when your equipment will malfunction or get stolen and you’ll lose precious photos.
+You never know when your equipment will malfunction or get stolen, and you’ll lose precious photos.
 You can also download to the cloud if you prefer.

 Lens Cloth